 The subject site is fairly level, with ground elevations between 90.1 and 90.5 m.
-The site is approximately at grade with the surrounding properties and the Village Centre Place roadway to the north, and is 1±m lower than Bank Street, to the southwest.
+The site is approximately at grade with the surrounding properties and the Village Centre Private roadway to the north, and is 1±m lower than Bank Street, to the southwest.
 Based on the present ground elevations, the finished floor levels of the proposed buildings will represent a grade raise of between 1.0 and 1.4 m from current ground surface levels.

 The ground surface has been covered with fill materials.
-As the fill material consists of native material excavated from the site, the transition between the fill material and existing native material is difficult to distinguish in the absence of a well defined topsoil layer.
+As the fill material generally consists of native material excavated from the area of the site, the transition between the fill material and existing native material is difficult to distinguish in the absence of a well defined topsoil layer.
 The existing fill deposits extend to depths of up to 1.5 m below the existing ground surface.
 Based on the interpreted native soil surface levels, the grade raise from original ground surface levels is 1.2 to 2.7 m.
-These grade raises are acceptable from a geotechnical perspective for the proposed commercial buildings, as discussed under section 4.3 of this report.
+These grade raises are acceptable from a geotechnical perspective for the proposed commercial buildings, as the soils are coarse grained and are not compressible, as discussed under section 4.3 of this report.